-Of the sheep that we eat in the UK, we tan just 0.45% of the sheepskin – less than one in two hundred.
-Most sheepskins are regarded as a waste product of the meat industry.
-It didn’t always used to be this way.
+Most sheepskins are never tanned.
+Of the sheep that we eat in the UK, we tan less than one in two hundred.
+Most sheepskins are regarded as a waste product of the meat industry and are disposed of as hazardous animal waste.

 “In 2005 [we ate] 14.1million lambs (+ 2.2million ewes and rams) Only 60,000 UK skins p.a. are processed by the remaining UK tanning sector, less than 0.45% of the total” – 2015 Sheep Industry Report

 Go back less than two decades and wool was the primary reason for sheep farming.
 In 2001 the ratio changed in favour of meat – a trend that continues.

 The art of creating soft, lasting hides has been passed down through generations.
 It’s a craft skill in an industry that slumped from anti-fur sentiment.
 People concerned about animal wealthfare have legitimate concerns.

 We cannot address the needs of people who cannot live with such an overt animal product in their life.
 If that’s you, we hope there’s no hard feelings.
 We hope our own small attempt to offset the insanity of the man made microfiber problem.

 Washing machines and wastewater treatment plants aren’t designed to trap the minute plastic fibres that our clothes shed during washing.
 Many of these fibres sneak into our waterways and ultimately the oceans.
 And lots are caught up in sludge at the treatment plants – which is then sprayed over our soils as fertiliser.Friends of the Earth